narcisolobo/python-february-2024/w2.04-erds/README.md

 </details>

 ## Entity Relationship Diagrams
-In this course, we will be using the Entity Relationship Diagrams (ERDs) to design our tables.
+In this course, we will be using Entity Relationship Diagrams (ERDs) to design our tables.

 An Entity Relationship Diagram (ERD) is a visual representation of the tables within a database and the relationships between them.